catlinman/foobar2000/README.md

-# Foobar2000 Theme #
+# Nekorox Foobar2000 Theme #

 ![](https://github.com/catlinman/foobar2000/blob/master/preview.png)

 My complete Foobar2000 theme.
 A fork of CaTRoX that includes a lot of custom panels, plugins and quality of life modules.

-The ultimate Foobar2000 theme.
+*The ultimate Foobar2000 theme.*

 *What's included?*